 What is the AWS Solutions Architect Associate pass rate?

-AWS does not publish a public candidate pass-rate percentage in the reviewed official pages.
+The reviewed official AWS pages do not publish a public candidate pass-rate percentage.
 RoleMath therefore does not estimate one.

 Is the AWS SAA passing score the same as the pass rate?

 No. The passing score is the threshold for passing the exam.
 AWS's SAA-C03 guide says the score scale is 100-1,000 and the minimum passing score is 720.
-A pass rate would be the share of candidates who pass, and AWS does not publish that in the reviewed pages.
+A pass rate would be the share of candidates who pass, and the reviewed official pages do not publish that.

 How many questions are scored on SAA-C03?